Lazaruz88/lazaruz88.github.io/_posts/gameserver/2019-05-06-minecraft-starter.md

 * Vanilla
 It's a completely regular Minecraft server, without any mods or plugins.
-Commonly used by groups of friends that just wants to enjoy a few hours together on Minecraft.
+Commonly used by groups of friends that just want to enjoy a few hours together on Minecraft.

 * Paper and Spigot
 Spigot is a plugin capable server, allowing you to add modifications to your server.